HajimeKawahara/abcfast/Readme.md

 You need to prepare

-- model: data sampler with given model parameters
+- model: data sampler with given model parameters,

+Ysim(NDATA) ~ model( parmodel(NMODEL) )

-- prior: random number generator from a prior distribution
+- prior: random number generator from a prior distribution,

+parmodel(NMODEL) ~ prior( parprior(NPRIOR) )

-- fprior: a prior density distribution
+- fprior: a prior density distribution to compute weights

 This code is in the beta stage (very unstable).
 Ask [Hajime Kawahara](http://secondearths.sakura.ne.jp/en/index.html) for more details.